-For MF patients with high risk or progressing myelofibrosis, the only cure is a stem cell transplant.
-The timing of the SCT is critical and too often MF patients delayed the procedure until the onset of blast phase of progression to Acute Myeloid Leukemia where the outcomes were unfavorable.
-Internationally renowned hematologists, transplantors, pathologists, teamed up with MPN patient advocates to focus on this issue.
+Fo r high risk myelofibrosis patients with rapidly progressing disease, the only cure may be a stem cell transplant.
+The timing of the SCT is critical and too often MF patients delay the procedure until the onset of blast phase of progression to Acute Myeloid Leukemia where the outcomes are unfavorable.
+Internationally renowned hematologists, transplanters, pathologists, teamed up with MPN patient advocates to focus on this issue.

 The conclusion: A simple, free, graphically striking on-line tool that incorporated current findings on myelofibrosis assessment could help reduce the toll resulting from delay of stem cell transplant.

 The MS3T reviewed the clinically validated DIPSS and DIPSS+ scales that measured myelofibrosis risk levels and consulted on the construction of the Stem Cell Transplant Timing Tool (SSTT, http://www.mpntransplant.com/)

 The same scoring scales and risk assessment that applied to SCT timing is applicable to prognostic application in myelofibrosis as an aid to determining levels of treatment, from Watch & Wait or low level intervention in low risk MF to SCT or entry to clinical trial for higher risk levels.
 Adapting the SCT tool to the general MF population was a natural extension of the Taskforce’s work.

 The addition of mutational burden added an extra dimension to the tool.
 MAGIC simply lists and totals mutations.
 The mutation analysis section is integrally linked to “Notes on MPN Mutations,”here and in the MPN Quarterly Journal The Notes provide more detail on the most common MPN mutations and a general background on the MPN mutational landscape..